 How to get started with Restylane treatment today

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive cosmetic procedures, including dermal fillers.
+Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive cosmetic procedures, including Restylane dermal fillers.
 Dr. Green takes a holistic approach and embraces a less-is-more philosophy regarding rejuvenation, customizing each patient’s treatment protocol to incorporate the cosmetic procedures best suited to their needs and goals.
-She is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, Super Doctors, and the New York Times for her dedication to her patients and her artistry and expertise with dermal fillers.
-When you consult with Dr. Green for your Restylane injections, she will work with you to develop a personalized plan to deliver your ideal, long-lasting, and natural-looking results.
-To schedule a consultation with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, contact us online to make an appointment or call 212 535 3088.
+She is consistently recognized as one of New York’s top dermatologists by Castle Connolly, New York Magazine, Super Doctors, and The New York Times for her dedication to her patients and her exceptional artistry and expertise with dermal fillers.
+When you consult with Dr. Green for your Restylane injections, she will work with you to develop a personalized plan to achieve your ideal, long-lasting, and natural-looking results.
+To schedule a consultation for Restylane dermal fillers with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, contact us online to make an appointment or call 212 535 3088.

 Related Topics